aas008/Power-Outages-Project/README.md

 **This means the data does not provide sufficient evidence to conclude there is a significant difference in outage durations between warm and cold climate episodes.**

+However, it's important to note that:

+- This doesn't prove the durations are exactly the same
+- Other climate-related factors not captured in this simple warm/cold categorization might still affect outage durations
+- The presence of extreme outliers in both categories suggests that particularly long outages can occur regardless of climate category

 <iframe
   src="assets/hypothesis_permutation.html"
   width="800"